Gone To Earth Day On The Bay At The Marine Science Institute

 “We declare that the proper use of science is not to conquer nature but to live in it.”

-Barry Commoner, American biologist
+--Barry Commoner, American biologist

-Earth Day.
+April 22nd will be Earth Day.
 Created in 1970, Earth Day was designed as an educational event about the environment in the United States, and now, it’s celebrated in over 175 countries.

-Marine Science Institute (MSI) held its annual event commemorating Earth Day.
+Today, the Marine Science Institute (MSI) held its annual event commemorating Earth Day.
 They had arts and crafts, they displayed a variety of marine animals, and a local outrigger canoe club gave rides out on the bay.

 The MSI’s mission is “is to cultivate a responsibility for the natural environment and our human communities through interdisciplinary science education.”
 They do this by having students come to their location, making presentations and giving them educational boat rides on the bay and educating them on and letting them interact with the marine life that exists there.